Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 “By failing to prepare, you are preparing to fail” - Benjamin Franklin

 A sound business continuity/disaster recovery plan is an important milestone for organizations looking to build resilient data platforms.
 We are in the information age and data-driven insights grow revenue, provide services, support customers and aid with critical decision making.
-Digital transformation is the need of the hour and in this important endeavor businesses face many forms of disruptions like fire, floods, cyberattacks, ransomware.
-These disruptions can spiral into various undesirable outcomes - from operational systems coming to a standstill leading to financial losses to something worse, like reputational damage.
+Digital transformation is the need of the hour and in this important endeavor businesses face many forms of disruptions like fire, floods, cyberattacks, ransomware etc. These disruptions can spiral into various undesirable outcomes - from operational systems coming to a standstill leading to financial losses to something worse, like reputational damage.

 The covid-19 pandemic forced many organizations to re-think their BC/DR plans and risk assessment.
 An immediate result of the pandemic was the inability to perform day-to-day jobs in person, this especially applied to tech workers who have traditionally performed remote work but during the pandemic this became the new norm.
 Everyone connected remotely all the time everyday, indirectly bringing more attention, focus and budget allocation towards cybersecurity.